renpy/renpy/sphinx/source/audio.rst

 The name of a channel is expected following keyword ``play``, (Usually, this is either "sound", "music", or "voice").
 This is followed by audiofile(s), where audiofile(s) can be one file or list of files.
+When the list is given, the item of it is played in order.

 The ``fadein`` and ``fadeout`` clauses are optional.
 Fadeout gives the fadeout time for currently playing music, in seconds, while fadein gives the time